 We have access to more data than ever.
 A person’s Apple Watch can tell their heart rhythm.
 Their FitBit can show oxygen saturation levels.
 Useful and actionable data is everywhere, but the healthcare industry is missing opportunities to offer a truly integrated experience by combining these bits of data that are coming in.

-Connecting the dots of data allows healthcare organisations to predict what a patient might need next (just as an airline predicts your meal selection and desired seat choice based on data).
+Connecting the dots of data allows healthcare organizations to predict what a patient might need next (just as an airline predicts your meal selection and desired seat choice based on data).
 People want these types of experiences.
 Patients—especially those with multiple comorbidities—want tools such as apps that can guide them through their care journey.

 Establishing agency and trust

 It will be critical to adopt a data privacy mindset and convert it into a set of capabilities.
 For instance, creating a granular profile and preferences page where users can select what they are willing to share or not, and decide how much tailoring they want.
-Organisations can build trust with their users by offering more transparency about data collection and other important topics like pricing.
+Organizations can build trust with their users by offering more transparency about data collection and other important topics like pricing.

 Bind health insurance allows people to better understand out-of-pocket costs for not just for a provider, but for an entire set of services.
 They use a comprehensive claim history to model costs and provide a “total cost to me” figure that includes everything from facility charges to lab testing.
 Patients gain insight into exactly what they are paying for before they choose a provider or service.